Mardi Gras in New Orleans: Early history

 In 1856, 21 businessmen gathered at a club room in the French Quarter to organize a secret society to observe Mardi Gras with a formal parade.
 They founded New Orleans' first and oldest krewe, the Mistick Krewe of Comus.
 According to one historian, "Comus was aggressively English in its celebration of what New Orleans had always considered a French festival.
 It is hard to think of a clearer assertion than this parade that the lead in the holiday had passed from French-speakers to Anglo-Americans. ...
 To a certain extent, Americans 'Americanized' New Orleans and its Creoles.
 To a certain extent, New Orleans 'creolized' the Americans.
 Thus the wonder of Anglo-Americans boasting of how their business prowess helped them construct a more elaborate version than was traditional.
 The lead in organized Carnival passed from Creole to American just as political and economic power did over the course of the nineteenth century.
 The spectacle of Creole-American Carnival, with Americans using Carnival forms to compete with Creoles in the ballrooms and on the streets, represents the creation of a New Orleans culture neither entirely Creole nor entirely American."

 In 1875, Louisiana declared Mardi Gras a legal state holiday.
 War, economic, political, and weather conditions sometimes led to cancellation of some or all major parades, especially during the American Civil War, World War I and World War II, but the city has always celebrated Carnival.

-The 1898, Rex parade, with the theme of "Harvest Queens," was filmed by the American Mutoscope Co.
+The 1898, Rex parade, with the theme of "Harvest Queens", was filmed by the American Mutoscope Co.
 The rumored but long-lost recording was rediscovered in 2022.
 The two-minute film records 6 parade floats, including one transporting a live ox.
-In December of 2022, the film was deemed "culturally, historically, or aesthetically significant" by the National Film Registry by the Library of Congress.
+In December 2022, the film was deemed "culturally, historically, or aesthetically significant" by the National Film Registry by the Library of Congress.